em2898.epiquest.co.uk

 Introduction

-EpiQuest-B is a program predicting and ranging domains of linear protein sequences according to their capacity to elicit humoral immune response.
-The program allows in silico prediction of immunodominant epitopes by assessing their potential antigenicity.
-This means that it does it equally for linear peptides irrespective of their exposure at the surface of the mature protein molecule and without consideration of post-processing modifications, such as glycosylation, phophorylation, etc.
+EpiQuest-B is a program designed to predict and rank domains of linear protein sequences based on their ability to trigger a humoral immune response.
+The program enables in silico prediction of immunodominant epitopes by evaluating their potential antigenicity.
+Importantly, it performs this assessment equally for linear peptides, regardless of their exposure on the surface of the mature protein molecule and without considering post-processing modifications such as glycosylation or phosphorylation.

 Antigenicity and Immune dominance of B-epitopes

-To be antigenic (that is, being capable to elicit a humoral response) a peptide sequence should possess certain structural features defining its ability to strongly bind to IgG/B-cell receptors.
-The key idea is that not every peptide sequence may have an antibody that can bind to it with high affinity, even through the long process of B-cell clonal selection and mutation of paratopes sequences (the part of IgG that binds to the epitope).
-Sometimes IgGs can be raised against a "weak" epitope due to individual response of a particular animal.
-However, the immunodominant epitopes (that elicit strong, specific response with high affinity IgG in most antigen recipients) can provide an idea of the sequence’s structural base for a strong binding of an antibody.
+To be antigenic, meaning capable of eliciting a humoral response, a peptide sequence should possess specific structural features that determine its ability to strongly bind to IgG/B-cell receptors.
+It's important to understand that not every peptide sequence may have an antibody capable of binding to it with high affinity, even after the extensive process of B-cell clonal selection and mutation of paratope sequences (the part of IgG that binds to the epitope).
+Occasionally, IgGs can be raised against a "weak" epitope due to the individual response of a particular animal.
+However, immunodominant epitopes, which elicit a strong, specific response with high-affinity IgG in most antigen recipients, can provide insight into the sequence's structural basis for strong antibody binding.

 The Scheme on the right demonstrates that the stronger the binding of the antigen to IgG on follicular dentritic calls, the stronger the stimulation of the clonal expansion of the respective B-cell clone will be.